DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-improve-the-application-process.md

 This page provides links to the:

-- existing application data export
+- application data export
-- existing HESA export
+- HESA export
-- new status of active applications report
+- status of active applications report

 If the user belongs to multiple organisations, the status of active applications report will be listed under an h2 heading for each organisation.